 Ask yourself: Are your efforts adding value to the conversation?
 Do you see your company as a safe space or ally?
 What are your motivations?
 If sales or business strategy is near the top of your list, you are doing it for the wrong reasons.

 While so much focus is on public outreach, Pride Month is an excellent opportunity to look inward at your company’s internal policies as well.

 - Does your company emphasize in its mission and value statements, the fair treatment and open support of ALL people, including the LGBTQ+ community?

-- Does your company have in place a written anti-discrimination policy with clearly defined consequences for those who violate the policy?
+- Does your company have a written anti-discrimination policy with clearly defined consequences for those in violation?

-- Does your company provide equal benefits for all employees regardless of their sexual orientation— including pay and health benefits?
+- Does your company provide equal benefits for all employees regardless of their sexual orientation—including pay and health?

 - Does your company offer diversity and inclusion training to ensure a safe workplace for all employees?

-- Does your company support a diversity and inclusion committee or other social responsible groups to help organize support for minority groups?
+- Does your company have a diversity and inclusion committee or other social responsible groups to support minority groups?

 Support causes year-round